orbeon/orbeon-forms-doc/form-runner/component/captcha.md

 ## Enabling and choosing a component

-You enable a captcha by adding the following property to your `properties-local.xml`:
+You enable a captcha by adding the following property to your `properties-local.xml`.
+For example:

 [SINCE Orbeon Forms 2020.1]